We may earn money when you click on links to our partners. Advertiser Disclosure

 “Accounting software has been essential every time our small business has hit a growth stage.”

-Xero Sage 50 Accounting FreshBooks
+Sage 50 Accounting $61.92 30 days

 Accounting Software for Small Business FAQ

-What is accounting software used for?
+What is the easiest accounting software for a small business?

-What is the most commonly used accounting software?
+What is the easiest bookkeeping software?

 We started with a well-rounded list of 56 accounting software companies on the market.
 We narrowed it down to 12 well-known brands with significant market share to test and compare each platform.
-From there, we choose six vendors that stand out for their features, the markets they serve, and their brand reputation.
+From there, we choose seven vendors that stand out for their features, the markets they serve, and their brand reputation.

 Our research is collected and vetted from vendor websites, interviews, video and live demos, user reviews, and free trials.
 We focus on a scoring system for each company that weighs the following four parts as 25 percent of the total score.